Ceilings Matter. And although we prefer wood, understanding the different types of ceilings can help you communicate your vision for a space.

 Cathedral – or vaulted – ceilings are known for their inverted V-shape where the tip of the V is the highest point and the sides of the V slope down.

 These high ceilings are made from a variety of materials.
-Linear Wood is a great option to use, whether planks or panels fasted either continuously or progressively.
+Linear Wood is a great option to use, whether planks or panels fastened either continuously or progressively.

 Although beautiful, they present special challenges for home and building owners, as their steep, sloping structure makes it difficult to paint or reach fixtures.
 For our clients, architects consider suspension loads and fastening methods to ensure proper installation.